toa-io/comq/readme.md

   exceptions.
 Channel type,
   raw [amqp message object](https://amqp-node.github.io/amqplib/channel_api.html#channel_consume) and the exception are passed as arguments.

+In the case of a [sharded connection](#sharded-connection), an additional argument specifying the shard number will be passed to listeners.
+The shard number corresponds to the number of the argument used in the `connect` function call.

 [^3]: As [`connect`](#connect) function returns an instance of `IO` *after* the connection has been established, there is no way to capture the initial `open` event.